 When it comes to versatility, convenience, and control, it’s hard to beat Kid3.
 This program does so much more than tag your MP3 files — it also allows you to switch between tag formats, batch edit, generate playlists, create directories based on tags, and convert case-sensitive names.
 With the event-timing code capability, you can synchronize lyrics to the song.

 Kid3 is a great choice if you need to download tags from the internet; it can import data from Discogs, gnudb.org, MusicBrainz, and Amazon, as well as other online databases.
 Of course, you also have the option to create tags from filenames or the existing fields.
 The software is compatible with the majority of music file types, including less-common formats like Monkey’s Audio, Speex, and Opus.

 Wondershare UniConverter combines a variety of audio and video tools into a single, powerful program.
 Its main function is to convert files so they’re easier to edit, share, and play.
-With more than 1,000 different audio and video formats to choose from, this program gives you an unprecedented level of control.
+With more than 1,000 different video and audio formats to choose from, this program gives you an unprecedented level of control.

 9. Music Tag (paid)

 Music Tag is a fast, easy way to fill in missing information in your music library.
 Don’t worry about searching different databases or verifying each tag — this paid program uses digital fingerprinting technology to identify the correct metadata on the first try.
 The magic lies in the company’s library, which contains more than 35 million songs.